tuiphi/soda/README.md

 Take a look at the [examples folder](./_examples)

+## Libraries to use with Soda

+- [Cans](https://github.com/tuiphi/cans): Common Soda component-like states such as text inputs, file picker, viewports and so on.

 ## Why?

 I write TUI apps a lot.
 And after some trial and error I came up with the structure that suits me the best.
 I've been copy-pasting it for my projects again and again, so I decided to create a separate package for it so that others can benefit from it too.